Tongue tie is a condition that you’re born with.

 This includes the way they eat, speak, and swallow.

-Tongue tie can lead to breast feeding challenges because it requires that your baby is able to keep their tongue over their lower gums while sucking.
+In order to properly breastfeed, your baby must be able to keep their tongue over their lower gums while sucking.

-If they can’t, your baby might chew instead of suck on the nipple, which can cause intense nipple pain and interfere with their ability to get breast milk.
+If they can’t, your baby might chew instead of suck on the nipple.

 Inadequate nutrition will interfere with your baby’s ability to thrive as they develop.